NASA & Neuroscientists Prepare to Visit Mars

 The eagle has landed at Pacific Neuroscience Institute!

-Marlon Garzo Saria, PhD, RN, is assistant professor and advanced practice registered nurse and director of the Center for Quality Outcomes and Research (CQOR) in the Department of Translational Neurosciences and Neurotherapeutics at the John Wayne Cancer Institute.
+Marlon Garzo Saria, PhD, RN, is assistant professor and advanced practice registered nurse and director of the Center for Quality Outcomes and Research (CQOR) in the Department of Translational Neurosciences and Neurotherapeutics at the Saint John’s Cancer Institute.

 Zara Jethani, MS, MBA, is the marketing director for the Pacific Neuroscience Institute.
 Her background is in graphic design, molecular genetics research and healthcare marketing.